 Faculty & Staff Commute Options

-Princeton University provides a range of benefits to faculty and staff who use alternative transportation options to commute to work each day.
+Princeton University provides a range of benefits to faculty and staff who use alternative transportation options to commute to work each day as part of the Revise Your Ride program.
 Each mode offers a different way for commuters to save.
 No matter which alternative option you choose to get to Princeton, the following benefits are included:

 - Enterprise Carshare membership.
 For the days you do not drive to work, try using Enterprise Carshare to run an errand or go off campus for lunch—low rates include gas.
 Transportation & Parking Services has partnered with Enterprise CarShare to provide vehicles conveniently located across campus, available 24 hours a day, seven days a week.